Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 Whatever rate you choose, never forget to apply a margin of safety because no one can accurately predict the future.
 But note that a high discount rate may warrant a lower margin of safety but that is up to the investor.

 Don’t justify the purchase of a company just because it fits the numbers.
-Don’t fool yourself into believing that a cheap company will yield good returns.
-A bad company is a bad investment no matter what price it is. look closely at the Investment Discount Rates and figure it out for yourself.
+Don’t fool yourself into believing that a cheap company will yield good returns because you’ve used some cool numbers.